Jareechang/lambda-process-cw-logs/README.md

 ## Quick Start

-TODO
+1. Allow messages to be sent to your slack channel, see [Slack Instructions](https://api.slack.com/messaging/webhooks).

-1. Add AWS secret and key to your environment (or use template below and fill in envs)
+2. Add AWS secret and key to your environment (or use template below and fill in envs)

 ```sh